 a.
 Deposit agreement - Upon leaving, the tenant is refunded the amount of the deposit, which until December 3, 2012 was linked to the exchange rate of the U.S. dollar, and less 2.5%-3% for every year.
 In accordance with the Sheltered Housing Law that came into effect on said date (December 3, 2012), all deposit balances are to be linked to the Consumer Price Index published by the Central Bureau of Statistics.
 Accordingly, on December 3, 2012, the balance of the deposits was translated from dollars into NIS.
 The translated balance will be linked to the Consumer Price Index on the basis of the index for December 2012.
 Under no circumstances will amounts be deducted for more than 10 to 15 years of the date that possession is handed over, such that the total deduction will not exceed 25% to 45% of the deposit amount.
 Income from the deposits is carried to profit or loss as it accrues according to the terms of the deposits.
 In 2020 the Company deposited in a trust account an amount of NIS 7,965 thousand that constitutes 40% of the amounts of the deposits it received, this as security for the tenants in accordance with the provisions of the Sheltered Housing Law.
+The balance of the amounts deposited as security in trust accounts as at December 31, 2021 is NIS 6,900 thousand.

-The net balance of the deposits as at December 31, 2020 - NIS 9,166 thousand (December 31, 2019 - NIS 21,818 thousand).
+The net balance of the deposits as at December 31, 2021 - NIS 8,174 thousand (December 31, 2020 - NIS 9,166 thousand).